thalesbsfr/CG-SDP-numerical-implementations/README.md

 # CG-SDP-numerical-implementations

-This repository contains the code implementating the semidefinite programs and the data required to generate the results presented in the paper XXX.
+This repository contains the code implementating the semidefinite programs and the data required to generate the numerical results presented in the paper XXX.